10th October 2023

 Why we're building a Winnersh Relief Road

 Once completed, the Winnersh Relief Road will reduce existing congestion through Winnersh village and on the wider road network.
 It has also been designed to provide additional capacity, which will help the Borough meet its objectives economic growth and job creation.
 The new road once opened will also improve existing routes and create new connections for pedestrians and cyclists that live and work in the area between King Street Lane and Reading Road.

 See the major new roads map.

-A video showcasing the upcoming scheme to construct the next phases of the North Wokingham Distributor Road and Winnersh Relief Road.
-This is part of Wokingham Borough Council's £124 million Major Highways Project.
+Watch the video, below, showcasing the upcoming scheme to construct the next phases of the North Wokingham Distributor Road and Winnersh Relief Road.
+This is part of our £124 million Major Highways Project.